danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - Run `public/main.js`
 - `articles.json` file should be rewritten including the new article.
 If you've copied & pasted from a different text editor, you'll need to check through the file for characters that cause problems when converted to JSON.
 - If you find any new ones (highlighted in yellow on my VS Code theme), look up the character code [here](https://www.babelstone.co.uk/Unicode/whatisit.html) and add a replace case to the `removeProblemCharacters` function in `/public/main.js`
-- Then (hopefully) everything is taken care of!
+- Then (hopefully) everything will be taken care of dynamically!
 The newest post will be displayed at the top of the homepage

 #### Troubleshooting